 Normally, a media server (such as the one used in PortaSIP®) will send pre-converted voice prompts to the user as a byte stream, so that no codec licenses are involved.
 In the case of conferencing server, however, the audio-stream with the voice of each participant has to be decoded in real time, and then sent back to each participant as an encoded audio-stream with the mixed sound.
+Prompts used should be available in both g711 and g729 formats (the media server chooses the most suitable format for each specific call).
 Thus, if commercial codecs (such as g729) are used, a codec license is required for each voice channel being used simultaneously.
 The conferencing server license does not include any codec licenses, and customers should procure such licenses independently.